seb-esser/ConMan/CM-server/readme.md

 # Consistency Server

+## Installing dependencies
+run `npm install` in your terminal to get all required node packages via npm

 ## Run the server
 use `npm run debug` to start the server with nodemon use `npm run test` to start the server with the classical node runtime